A. Katie Harris

 Research Focus

 Professor Harris’s research focuses on religious culture in Spain and the larger Spanish world during the sixteenth and seventeenth centuries.
-Her new book, The Stolen Bones of St. John of Matha, will be published by Penn State University Press in Fall 2023.
-For more on Professor Harris's work, check out her June 2018 interview with Historias, a Spanish history podcast, or her April 2019 interview on KDVS, the radio station of the University of California Davis.
+Her new book, The Stolen Bones of St. John of Matha, was published in September 2023 by Penn State University Press .
+For more on Professor Harris's work, check out her October 2023 interview with the New Books Network, her April 2019 interview on KDVS, the radio station of the University of California Davis. or her June 2018 interview with Historias, a Spanish history podcast.
 For her views on current trends in the history of Portugal and Spain (in connection with a special issue on New Currents in Iberian History in the Bulletin for Spanish and Portuguese Historical Studies), check her January 2023 interview with Historias.

 • Stirling-Harris, A. K. (2020) “Stolen Saint: Relic Theft and Relic Identification in Seventeenth-Century Rome,” in The Quest for Certainty in Early Modern Europe: From Inquisition to Inquiry, ed.
 Barbara Fuchs, Mercedes García-Arenal, and Carlos Cañete (Toronto: University of Toronto Press in association with the UCLA Center for Seventeenth- and Eighteenth-Century Studies and the William Andrews Clark Memorial Library), 159-197.